Book: High Altitude Leadership - What The World’s Most Forbidding Peaks Teach Us About Success

-I felt like watching NGC, when Chris describes the events happened during the expeditions to various mountains and the behavior of the climbers.
-He is so good in narrating his own experiences and those pages moves super fast.
+I felt like watching NGC when Chris describes the events happened during the expeditions to various mountains and the behavior of the climbers.
+He is so good at narrating his own experiences and those pages move super fast.
 Most of the management and leadership books will be on the positive side, but this is different.
-This book just list down the negatives and dangers that you should be aware of, rather than the positive side.
+This book just lists down the negatives and dangers that you should be aware of, rather than the positive side.
 This made a little noise in my mind as my idea is completely opposite.
-Here are the list of dangers that Chris and Don warns us.
+Here is the list of dangers that Chris and Don warn us.

-Danger #1: Fear of Death What would the climbers do, when they stuck in avalanche?.
+Danger #1: Fear of Death What would the climbers do when they stuck in avalanche?.
 Stand still or run sideways for support?.
-That is idea.
+That is an idea.
 Don’t let the tough time paralyze the organization, instead act decisively and early.

 Danger #2: Selfishness Blaming others, backstabbing, political maneuvering, looking good to the boss, passing the buck, grin faking are some of the DUD behaviors (Dangerous, Unproductive & Dysfunctional) root on selfishness.
 No organization in the world escapes DUD infection.
-DUD behavior eats profits and make work less satisfying.
+DUD behavior eats profits and makes work less satisfying.
 Chris suggests that the organizations should have a compelling saga, which will inspire the employee to come to work on a daily basis.
-Not just the vision, mission & values statement printed & hung in the walls.
-Saga must be crafted such a way that the lowest employee in the organization understands that exactly like the CEO.
+Not just the vision, mission & values statement printed & hung on the walls.
+A saga must be crafted such a way that the lowest employee in the organization understands that exactly like the CEO.

 Danger #4: Arrogance Arrogance occurs when overconfidence infects you.
 You become the know-it-all guy, who ignores or chastise others, spend more time trying to be right vs finding solutions.
 The solid teams grow stronger when humbled; weak ones become more dysfunctional.
 Crafting an arrogant-free culture takes work, but its worth the effort.
 Humility should improve the judgment.